VortexViking/download-organizer/README.md

 # download-organizer
 a script for linux and mac

+THE SCRIPT WILL NOT WORK IF DIRECTORIES ARE NOT AUTOMATICALLY MADE.
+To have the directories automatcally made for you run [command.sh](command.sh)

 TO DOWNLOAD GO TO RELEASES TAB.

 The Current Organization is as below for version 1.0